Nexus-016/Nexus-fCA/docs/account-safety.md

 > Stop the bot immediately, log in to Facebook manually, and follow the verification steps.
 Only restart the bot after your account is fully restored.

 **Q: How often should I update my appstate.json?**
-> At least once a week, or whenever you see a session expired or checkpoint event.
+> At least once a week, or whenever you see a session expired or checkpoint event (less often if persistent device + long stable runs).

+**Q: How often are tokens refreshed now?**
+> Adaptive.
+Low risk uses multi‑hour windows; high risk shortens interval.
+Lightweight mid-session poke (~6h ±40m) and periodic recycle (~6h ±30m) are collision‑guarded with 45m spacing.

+**Q: Do I need to keep my own refresh timers?**
+> No. Remove custom refresh/poke loops—duplication increases clustering risk.

+**Q: Is legacy `FacebookSafetyManager` still required?**
+> No. It is deprecated and only logs a warning if used.
+Migrate entirely to the integrated safety layer (automatic on login).

 ---